This is a list of all the best foods and snacks to buy from supermarkets and hypermarkets in Taiwan. Read on to learn more.

 13. Unique Coca-Cola Flavors

 Coca-Cola frequently releases unique flavors in Taiwan, and grocery stores will keep them in stock.
-For instance, there was the Coca-Cola and Bleach (anime) collaboration for the Soul Blast drink.
+For instance, the Coca-Cola and Bleach (anime) collaboration was for the Soul Blast drink.
 All that artificial sweetener really blasted my soul.

-Find these in the soda aisles.
-Taiwan doesn’t often keep drinks by cash registers like many western stores to for impulse buys.
+Find these in the drink aisles.
+Taiwan doesn’t often keep drinks by cash registers like many western stores for impulse buys.

 14. Taiwanese Fruit Jelly